The secret to becoming physically active—which lies within each one of us, young and old—is that we all have something that motivates us.

 Words have power; they can build someone up or they can tear someone down.

-So especially when working with children, you want to choose your words carefully and think about the value and delivery of your feedback.
+As a result, especially when working with children, you’ll want to choose your words carefully and think about the value and delivery of your feedback.

-Positive reinforcement can increase self-confidence, so give children personal compliments.
+Positive reinforcement can increase self-confidence, so giving children personal compliments is important.

-Also make sure to give specific feedback; this increases the value of the statement.
+You must also make sure you give specific feedback, as this increases the value of each statement.

 Feelings of acceptance and validation must start at home.

-We all possess the desire to do something or be someone that is valued or valuable.
+We all possess the desire to be someone who’s valued or do something that’s valuable.

 Some children have the desire to be like others, while others strive to be unique.

-One thing that is common in children is that no child likes to be compared to another child in a negative way.
+One thing that’s common in children is that no child likes to be compared to another child in a negative way.

-Find the strengths within the individual child and develop them but don’t push a child into a sport or activity because you played it as a child or because a friend’s children are involved in it now.
+Find the strengths within each individual child and develop them, but don’t push a child into a sport or activity because you played it as a child or because a friend’s children are involved in it now.

-If a child does not want to play on an organized team, don’t push them in that direction.
+If a child doesn’t want to play on an organized team, don’t push them in that direction.

-Instead, explore the list of individual sports mentioned in this book with your children.
+Instead, explore the list of individual sports mentioned throughout this site with your children.
 Maybe skateboarding is more their style.

-Or if children want to be different, let them try a sport that is not common, such as fencing or kickboxing.
+If a child wants to be different from others, let them try a sport that’s not common, such as fencing or kickboxing.